Airborne Cigar: Tinsel

 The idea of jamming the Luftwaffe ground-to-air radios appears to have been introduced in 1942 as the main RAF bombing campaign began to ramp up.
-At the time, the Germans used two sets of frequency bands for air-to-ground communications, the main one in the high frequency (HF) band between 3 and 6 MHz, and another in the very high frequency (VHF) band between 38 and 42 MHz.
+At the time, the Germans used two sets of frequency bands for air-to-ground communications, the main one in the high frequency (HF) band between 3 and 6 MHz and another in the very high frequency (VHF) band between 38 and 42 MHz.

 For the HF frequencies, the Telecommunications Research Establishment (TRE) developed the "Tinsel" system that was fitted to many Lancasters.
-This consisted of an HF receiver that the operator could scan through the German frequencies listening for any signals.
+This consisted of an HF receiver that the operator could scan through the German frequencies, listening for any signals.
 When they found one being used, they would set their transmitter to the same frequency and send out a signal from a microphone next to the aircraft's engine.
-First used in December 1942, it was soon realized that the operators simply didn't have enough time to keep searching for frequencies while operating the rest of their equipment.
-Additionally, the Germans came up with a useful counter to Tinsel; instead of sending commands to single aircraft, a single very high power transmitter mass-broadcast a running commentary on the location of the bomber stream.
+First used in December 1942, it was soon realized that the operators didn't have enough time to keep searching for frequencies while operating the rest of their equipment.
+Additionally, the Germans came up with a useful counter to Tinsel; instead of sending commands to single aircraft, a single very high-power transmitter mass-broadcast a running commentary on the location of the bomber stream.

 This resulted in the "Special Tinsel" concept, introduced in June 1943.
 The frequencies being used by the controllers were not searched out by the radio operator in the aircraft but instead by the Y service signals intercept stations in England.
 These were then forwarded to the aircraft in coded terms during the half-hour scheduled Group Operational messages sent from Bomber Command.
 Two-thirds of the Group would then tune their jammer to that signal, creating a powerful source of jamming.
-In addition, in October the Corona system was set up; when a frequency in the HF band was seen to be in use, German speakers in England would begin giving out orders to land or indicate that certain airbases were fogged in, causing further confusion.
+In addition, in October, the Corona system was set up; when a frequency in the HF band was seen to be in use, German speakers in England would begin giving out orders to land or indicate that certain airbases were fogged in, causing further confusion.